AdolfoJCJ/tie-dialog-region-pilot/README.md

 A PDF report summarizing the full evaluation

-Citation
+# Citation

 If you use this repository or its evaluation protocol in academic work, please cite the associated preprint and/or the Zenodo release (DOI will be provided in the repository release).

-License
+# License

 This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.

-Contact
+# Contact

-Adolfo J. Céspedes Jiménez
+Adolfo J. Céspedes Jiménez - a.j.cespedes.jimenez(AT)student.rug.nl
 (University of Groningen)